 Who Is and Isn’t Subject to ELDT?

-Anyone who is applying for a Class A or Class B CDL, an upgrade of their CDL, or a hazardous materials, passenger, or school bus endorsement for for the first time.
-This rule does not create any new exceptions so it does not apply to those holding valid CDL or a Passenger, School Bus or Hazardous material endorsement issued before the compliance date.
+Anyone who is applying for a Class A or Class B CDL, an upgrade of their CDL, or hazardous materials, passenger, or school bus endorsement for the first time.
+This rule does not create any new exceptions so it does not apply to those holding valid CDL or a Passenger, School Bus, or Hazardous material endorsement issued before the compliance date.

 What Does the New Training Entail?